logo

 (Chapter 2, Page 20)

-While this quote describes apartheid more generally, in Noah’s life this translates to he and his family registering their race with the government, being forced to live in racially segregated ghettos, and not being allowed to publicly see his dad because he’s white.
+While this quote describes apartheid more generally, in Noah’s life this translates to his family registering their race with the government, being forced to live in racially segregated ghettos, and not being allowed to publicly see his dad because he’s white.